Adityacsbs/ATM-Machine-Java/README.md

     date TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
     FOREIGN KEY (user_id) REFERENCES users(id)
 );

-3. Configure Database Connection:
+# 3. Configure Database Connection

-   Open Conn.java.
-   Update the database connection details with your local setup:
+# In the Conn.java file, configure the database connection details:
 Connection con = DriverManager.getConnection("jdbc:mysql://localhost:3306/atm_machine", "root", "your_password");

+# Replace "your_password" with your actual MySQL root password.

-4. Run the Project:
+# 4. Run the Project

-   Open the project in your IDE (NetBeans or any other Java IDE).
+# Open the project in your preferred IDE (NetBeans, IntelliJ, or Eclipse).
-   Compile and run the Login.java (or ATM.java) class.
+# Compile and run the `Login.java` (or `ATM.java`) class.
-   Use the console interface to simulate ATM transactions (create an account, login, and perform transactions).
+# Use the console interface to simulate ATM transactions (create an account, login, and perform transactions like deposits, withdrawals, and fund transfers).